 1. Polyethylene Armour:

 When it comes to the durability and effectiveness of the armour to be able to withstand multiple hits, its material and manufacturing quality play an important role.
-This also includes the processes of moulding, cutting to shape and compression under high pressure and heat.
+This also includes the processes of molding, cutting to shape and compression under high pressure and heat.

 Here are some benefits of using Polyethylene Armour:

-i) They offer protection from high caliber rifles due to their inert long polymeric chains that are able to provide excellent impact energy absorption without facing any fractures.
+i) They offer protection from high-caliber rifles due to their inert long polymeric chains that are able to provide excellent impact energy absorption without facing any fractures.

 ii) The high strength and low density makes it extremely durable and lightweight in comparison to ceramics or any other materials,